Bermanian/bagpack/README.md

     - much more =)

-My python\js\html\css web based app for hikers and travelers.
+My python\js\html\css + a bit SQL web based app for hikers and travelers.
 Based on pset8 and some backpack packing experience =)

 The user builds the route of his\her planned adventure, checks the weather forecast for each point of the route and total weather